Shazfa1/simulate-recover/README.md

 simulate-recover
-Based on the provided document, I can describe the simulate-and-recover exercise for the EZ diffusion model and its conclusions.
-Here's a 500-word summary:

 The simulate-and-recover exercise is designed to test how well the EZ diffusion model can recover its own parameters.
 This is a crucial step in validating the model's effectiveness and reliability.
 The process involves several key steps: